oraziorillo/FakeNewsDetection/README.md

 The original paper revealed the subtle signs of imminent betrayal encoded in the conversational patterns of a dyad of players in the game Diplomacy.

-Our intention is to explore whether the linguistic cues that have been found in the original paper are suitable for a descriptive/predictive analysis in a related but still different context.
+Our intention is to explore whether the linguistic cues that have been found in the original paper are suitable for a descriptive/predictive analysis in a different but still related context.
 The theme we want to discuss is "fake news".
 Since the advent of social networks, fake news has become a major issue.
 Traditionally, information has always been filtered and verified before publication.
 These new media give accessibility to information spreading to anyone that has an Internet connection.

 Starting from a dataset of plain text labeled news, our goal is thus to compute some of the linguistic features individuated in the original paper (such as argumentation, talkativeness, etc.) and to discover further indicators if needed, then build a machine learning model that will possibly distinguish between fake and real news.

 #### **3. Research questions **

 - Is there any linguistic cue that clearly identifies a fake news?
-- Are the linguistic features mentioned in the paper suitable for an extension of the analysis to a different domain from board game communication?
+- Are the linguistic features mentioned in the paper suitable for an extension of the analysis to a domain different from that of a communication between players in board game?
 - If not entirely, which could the other indicators be?

 #### **4. Proposed datasets**